 If your thermostat is labeled 120v or 240v, or has thick wires, you have a high-voltage system which is not compatible.
-You’ll need to call a Nest Pro to complete installation.
+You’ll need to call an electrician to complete installation.

-Visit www.nest.com/work to check your system’s compatibility with Nest.
+Before you disconnect anything check Nest’s Compatibility Checker to check your system’s compatibility.
 Enter the wire labels on the webpage and Nest will tell you if you are compatible and which wires to attach to what terminal on your Nest Thermostat.

 4. Remove your old thermostat

-Most thermostats are attached with only a couple screws (lust like The Nest will be).
+Most thermostats are attached with only a couple screws on the face (just like The Nest will be).
 Remove those screws and take the old thermostat down and into retirement.
 You can hold a small ceremony if you’d like commemorating its years of wasteful service.

 5. Install the trim plate (optional)

-If you want to cover old screw holes or different colored paint hiding underneath you can attach the white trim plate included in the box to give you a clean appearance.
-Make this decision first unlike me who was almost done with installation before deciding I wanted this trim plate.
+If you want to cover old screw holes or different colored paint hiding underneath, you can attach the white trim plate included in the box to give you a clean appearance.
+Make this decision first, unlike me, who was almost done with installation before deciding I wanted this trim plate.
 You’ll notice in a couple proceeding pics that there is no trim plate because I installed the thermostat wiring prematurely before deciding to ad the trim plate.

 6. Attach The Nest base